 Cute, right?
 To create your own, you’ll need just a few supplies, most of which I already had on hand.

 1. Use Mod Podge Washout to first cover the dinosaurs and lids.
 This will allow the paint to adhere easier.
 2. Once Mod Pod Washout is dry and no longer tacky, paint each lid + dinosaur the same color, using as many lids/dino’s as you wish.
 I brushed on three light coats of paint.
 3. Once completely dry, add small dabs of super glue on the dino’s tootsies and hold onto lid for a minute.
 Although the dino’s are stuck pretty firmly, use the lid itself to screw on/unscrew from jar to ensure the dino stays put. ***EDITED: After using them for several weeks, I’ve discovered that painting AFTER superglueing holds stronger… glue first, then paint!
+Also, to prevent paint crackling, brush a thin layer of decoupage prior to painting.
 Okay now back to the project!***

 My son had so much fun helping me paint his dino’s, too.
 This is a great kids craft to make with these supplies; my boy is mega messy so I am diggin’ the Mod Pod Washout, especially; it got all over my wood table but came right off with soapy water and washed out of my kiddo’s pants without soaking first, (I know better than to leave a tee on him!
 LOL!)
 Mod Pod Washout is fab for mom’s like me who love to craft with their littles and great for teachers who use this stuff all.the.time!
 I have a huge ‘ol stash of Apple Barrel all-purpose acrylic craft paints because they have such a huge selection of colors- you can see tons of our tutes we’ve created with this paint here.
 As you can see, it is just perfect for family activities and kids projects like this one… just make sure you tackle the messy paint while wet.
 Yes, I have learned the hard way! (;